exakat/php-dictionary/dictionary/signature.ini.rst

 In its simplest form, signature of a method is its name, its argument's type and list, though modern syntax also include default values, visibilities, attributes and parameter names.

+Method signature also applies to functions and closures.
+It may also be referenced as signature.

 .. code-block:: php

    <?php

    function foo(string &$s = 'abc') {}

+   class X {
+       function foo(string &$s = 'abc') {}
+   }

    ?>